Greg Roman: Early life and playing career

 Greg Roman is married to Dana, and they have three children, Connor, Gregory, and Emily.

 Coaching career

 Carolina Panthers

 Roman's first coaching job was with the Carolina Panthers in 1995, where he started as the unpaid strength and conditioning coach.

 Houston Texans

 In 2002, Roman was hired by the expansion Houston Texans as their tight ends and quarterbacks coach.

 Baltimore Ravens (first stint)

 In 2006, Roman was hired by the Baltimore Ravens as an offensive line assistant.

-Atlantic City HS
+Holy Spirit HS

-In 2008, Roman returned to his alma mater and served as the offensive coordinator at Atlantic City High School.
-He was shutout by Mainland Regional 24-0 that season.
-Starting quarterback, Sky Glenn, led the nation in passing touchdowns and interceptions thrown.
-Sky Glenn is now a local clammer in the Atlantic City Area.
+In 2008, Roman returned to his alma mater and served as the offensive coordinator at Holy Spirit High School.

 Stanford

-In 2009, Roman was hired and served as Associate Head Coach at Stanford, under head coach Jim Harbaugh.
+In 2009, Roman was hired and served for two years as associate head coach at Stanford, under head coach Jim Harbaugh.
 In 2010, Roman was a finalist for the Broyles Award, given annually to the nation's top college football assistant coach.

 San Francisco 49ers

 When Harbaugh left Stanford in 2011 to become head coach of the San Francisco 49ers, Roman followed and was named the offensive coordinator.
 He remained at the position until 2014.